webdevphi/Winter-2018-Workshops/1-React/README.md

 ```
 Our app lives inside this `App` React Component.
 - We know something is a component if it extends `React.Component`
-- Components have a few important properties but right now all we care about is the render method will returns some JSX which eventually gets turned into HTML
+- Components have a few important properties but right now all we care about is the render method that returns some JSX which eventually gets turned into HTML
-- We only have to call the main render (the last line of code) once for the entire app, this is also part of the JSX magic is that if a class extends `React.Component` we can instantiate it by calling `<{ClassName} />`
+- We only have to call the main render (the last line of code) once for the entire app.
+Note the `<App />` syntax here, this is JSX syntax to instantiate the react class component.
 - We also need to pass in the html element we will load the app into, in our case it'll be be the `#app` div from index.html

 *Run it!!*